 - Dry MD, which causes gradual vision loss.

-- Wet MD, which is much more rapid and if untreated, can lead to functional blindness within two years.
+- Wet MD, which is much more rapid and if untreated, can lead to permanent loss of vision within 1 week.

 How common is it?

 Macular degeneration (MD) affects more than 1.5 million Australians over the age of 501.
 An eye test is key to detecting MD but with new research revealing that 56% of Australians have put off having an eye test2, many are putting themselves at risk of irreversible blindness.

 Risk factors such as smoking, a diet low in omega 3 and insufficient exercise contribute to the prediction that the number of Australians affected by MD will increase to 1.7 million by 20303 without appropriate prevention and treatment measures.

 People most at risk are those aged over 50, who smoke and who also have a direct family history of MD.
 Smoking, which is the most controllable risk factor for MD, causes free radical cellular damage to the eye while decreasing antioxidant levels.
 Smokers are three times more likely to develop MD than non-smokers.